Making the opinions of ordinary people count

 Conciliation Resources’ study sought to inform understanding of the LRA from a regional point of view.
 Based on the perspectives of a wide range of people, including former LRA abductees, communities living in border areas of South Sudan, Central African Republic and Democratic Republic of Congo, and on the experience and views of civil society leaders from all the countries affected, the report presents a picture of the needs and potential regional responses to the conflict with the LRA.

 Read report: 'When will this end and what will it take?’: People’s perspectives on addressing the Lord’s Resistance Army conflict

 Lebanon is a key partner for the EU in the Middle East, within the European Neighbourhood Policy.
 Tension surrounding the Hariri tribunal highlights the precariousness of peace and stability in Lebanon, as well as its proximity and vulnerability to volatile regional politics and socio-economic currents.

-Conciliation Resources is leading on this study, producing a new publication in its Accord series.
+Conciliation Resources led on this study, producing a new publication in its Accord series.